moayaan1911/moayaan1911/README.md

 <img align="center" width="390" height="200" src="https://media.giphy.com/media/TJUMM58YCL6eyXVJf1/giphy.gif">
 <br/>

 Hey there!
-I'm Mohammad Ayaan Siddiqui, a **decentralization maxi** and **technical co-founder** at DFRAME.
+I'm Mohammad Ayaan Siddiqui, a **decentralization maxi** and **FREELANCER**.
 With a strong passion for Web3, my skills span across web3 development, front-end development, backend development, smart contract development, content writing, and more.
 I also have a growing interest in project management and machine learning, constantly expanding my knowledge in these areas.
-As a technical co-founder, I bring valuable leadership and expertise to drive successful project outcomes.
+As a Full Stack Blockchain Developer, I bring valuable leadership and expertise to drive successful project outcomes.
 Let's collaborate and drive innovation in the world of Web3 together!